rg-3/tenv.rb/README.md

 **2. <a id='install-env'>Setup .env file</a>**

-For the next step, you should copy the sample `.env` file and then update it to have the correct consumer keys and access tokens for your Twitter user.
+For the next step, you should copy the sample `.env` file and then update it to have the correct consumer keys and access tokens for your Twitter account.
 If you are unfamiliar or don't have access to these yet, head over to https://developer.twitter.com.

 	cp .env.sample .env